ggerganov/llama.cpp/examples/server/README.md

   - 200 -> `{"status": "no slot available", "slots_idle": 0, "slots_processing": 32}` if no slot are currently available.
   - 503 -> `{"status": "no slot available", "slots_idle": 0, "slots_processing": 32}` if the query parameter `fail_on_no_slot` is provided and no slot are currently available.

+  If the query parameter `include_slots` is passed, `slots` field will contain internal slots data except if `--slots-endpoint-disable` is set.

 - **POST** `/completion`: Given a `prompt`, it returns the predicted completion.

     *Options:*